-Our Board of Directors selected March 6, 2019 as the record date (the "Record Date") for determining stockholders entitled to vote at the Annual Meeting.
-This means that if you were a registered stockholder with our transfer agent and registrar, American Stock Transfer and Trust Company, on the Record Date, you may vote your shares on the matters to be considered by our stockholders at the Annual Meeting.
-If your shares were held in street name on that date, the broker or other nominee that was the record holder of your shares has the authority to vote them at the

-Annual Meeting in accordance with your instructions.
+Our Board of Directors selected March 4, 2020 as the record date (the "Record Date") for determining stockholders entitled to vote at the Annual Meeting.
+This means that if you were a registered stockholder with our transfer agent and registrar, American Stock Transfer and Trust Company, as of the close of business on the Record Date, you may vote your shares on the matters to be considered by our stockholders at the Annual Meeting.
+If your shares were held in street name on that date, the broker or other nominee that was the record holder of your shares has the authority to vote them at the Annual Meeting in accordance with your instructions.
 They have forwarded to you this proxy statement seeking your instructions on how you want your shares voted.

-On the Record Date, 61,888,278 shares of our common stock were outstanding.
+As of the close of business on the Record Date, 64,415,828 shares of our common stock were outstanding.
 Each outstanding share of common stock entitles its holder to one vote on each matter to be acted on at the Annual Meeting.